 Barbara Smith was an activist and community leader from the Mantua section of West Philadelphia.
+Her obituary in The Philadelphia Inquirer (pdf) called her a “warrior of peace.”
 Barbara’s commitment to others and to justice inspired her work throughout her life which ended far too soon.

 Barbara Ann Smith was born in Columbia, South Carolina on August 24, 1947.
 Her family moved to Philadelphia soon after.
 As an African American growing up in Philadelphia, Barbara was exposed to racial and economic injustice.